nabeelmerchant1/Kolibri---QTI-v2.2.2-Implimentation/README.md

 Global Learning Consortium, along with some other sample tests.
 No login is required, and no results will be reported anywhere.

-The preview is best viewed using a recent version of Google Chrome.
-There has so far not been very much testing with other browsers; so if you want to try a different browser, you might encounter problems, and almost certainly will if the browser is more than a couple of years old.
-If you run into any problems, I would appreciate hearing about them.

 ## Build

-The QTI.JS build is done with a bash script.
+The QTI build is done with a bash script.
 From the directory where you cloned the repository, enter the command.

 ```